dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-cube-texture.md

 For a basic example of cube texture use I used the Cube Texture loader to load a set of images that compose a [cube mapping](https://en.wikipedia.org/wiki/Cube_mapping) that I borrowed from the three.js repository as mentioned earlier to procure an instance of CubeTexture.

 I then used the CubeTexture as an [environment map](https://en.wikipedia.org/wiki/Reflection_mapping) for a material that I then used to skin a sphere. this can be achieved be setting the instance of CubeTexture to the envMap property of the Material.
+In addition I also used the same cube texture to set the background of the scene.

 ```js
 (function () {